SEAT Arona: Overview

-SEAT launched three new utility vehicles between 2016 and 2019, due to the growing popularity of them.
+SEAT launched three new sport utility vehicles between 2016 and 2019, due to the growing popularity of them.
 First was the middle one in size, the Ateca in 2016, next is the Arona, and the mid-size SUV is the Tarraco in 2018.

 Before its reveal, SEAT's deputy chairman Ramón Paredes met with mayor of Arona, Tenerife, Spain.
 The Ibiza-based crossover was first presented in Barcelona on 26 June 2017.
 The car was shown to the public audience in the Frankfurt Motor Show for the first time in September 2017.

 The Arona is based on the same platform as the current Ibiza, while the said platform also underpin various vehicles in manufactured by Volkswagen Group including the Volkswagen Polo, Volkswagen T-Cross, and Škoda Kamiq.

+The facelift for the Arona was revealed on 15 April 2021.
+Changes include updated exterior styling with all exterior lighting uses LED, the interior received a free-standing touchscreen infotainment system and new advanced driving safety features.